a-r-d/a-r-d.github.io/_posts/2020-01-24-adding-jest-to-sharepoint-framework-react-sites-in-2020.markdown

 ---
-templateKey: article-page
 author: Aaron Decker
+comments: true
+date: 2020-01-24
+layout: post
+slug: adding-jest-to-sharepoint-framework-react-sites-in-2020
 title: Adding Jest To Sharepoint Framework React Sites in 2020
-slug: adding-jest-to-sharepoint-framework-react-sites-in-2020
-date: 2020-01-23T18:51:33.884Z
-cover: /img/blog/logo/react-cover-logo.png
-tags:
-  - react
-  - spfx
-  - jest
-  - typescript
-meta_title: Adding Jest To Sharepoint Framework React Sites in 2020
-meta_description: >-
-  I recently started working on a sharepoint framework react site using typescript and I wanted to add Jest tests.
+description: I recently started working on a sharepoint framework react site using typescript and I wanted to add Jest tests.
 Here is how to do it.
 ---

 I recently started a project where I had to work on a yeoman generated sharepoint framework react site.
 This is the Microsoft recommended way to create a webpart for Sharepoint Online build with React.